anodyne/docs/update-guide.md

 ### v2.7 from v2.6.x

-If you are upgrading from a version of Nova prior to 2.7.0, you will need to use the [Nova 2.7 Upgrade Guide](/docs/2.7/upgrade-guide-27).
+If you are upgrading from a version of Nova prior to 2.7.0, you will need to use the [upgrade guide](/docs/2.7/upgrade-guide).
 For all other future updates to Nova 2.7, you will be able to use the above process.

 ### v2.6 from v2.5.x